vu-societal-analyics/societal-analytics-lab-website/about.md

 ## What we do:

-* Data Collection: from social media footprints to other digital traces, we collect and archive them for easy access.

 * Tools & Resources: whether it's software for manual annotation or GPU-driven computing for automatic text/image processing, we've got you covered.